Rafael13es/django-code-challenge/README.md

 5. **Docker Compose Setup:**
     ```bash
-    # Build and start Docker containers
+    # Build and start PostgreSQL Database container
-    docker-compose up -d
+    docker-compose up -d db

-    # Apply database migrations
-    docker-compose exec web python manage.py migrate

-6. **Fetch Data from SWAPI GraphQL:**
-    To populate your PostgreSQL database with data from the SWAPI GraphQL API, run the following Django management command:
-    ```bash
-    python manage.py populate_planets

 ## Running the Project

 1. **Once everything is set up, you can run your Django project:**

     ```bash
+    # Build Django App container
+    docker-compose build

+    # Start Django App container
     docker-compose up

-The Django development server will start, and your API will be accessible at **http://localhost:8000/.**
+The Django development server will start, and your API will be accessible at **http://localhost:8000/.**.

+## Usage

+* Access Get all Planets and Create Planet endpoints: http://0.0.0.0:8000/api/planets/.
+* Access Get a Planet by id, Update a Planet and Delete a planet endpoints: http://0.0.0.0:8000/api/planets/<int:pk>.

+> [!NOTE]
+> You can use this endpoints in the web browser for an interactive UI to gather the information.
+> I created a [Postman Collection](django-crud.postman_collection.json) if you want a more traditional approach.

 ## Contributing
 Feel free to contribute to this project by opening issues or pull requests.